12 Best Belts for Men Review to Help Keep It Up – March, 2023 with Buying Guide

 Parts of a Belt

-Before we get more specific about belt materials and colors, here’s a quick primer on the parts of a belt so we’re all straight on the terminology.
+Before we get more specific about belt materials and colours, here’s a quick primer on the parts of a belt, so we’re all straight on the terminology.

 The two important parts of a belt are the buckle and the strap; the strap is what we normally think of as the “belt part.”
 The buckle is composed of the outside frame, a prong that fits into the holes on the strap, and the bar that keeps the prong from sticking into your stomach.
 Most belts also have a keeper loop, which is the loop where you tuck in the strap after fastening the belt.
 Some also have an end tip, which is the reinforced portion at the end of the strap.